Key definitions in anti Money Laundering and Financing of Terrorism

 (a) who is known to have joint beneficial ownership of legal entities or legal arrangements, or any other close business relations, with a politically exposed person;

-(b) who has sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the de facto benefit of a politically exposed person.
+(b) who has sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the de facto benefit of a politically exposed person.- Proceeds: proceeds refer to any property derived from or obtained, directly or indirectly, through the commission of an offence.

 - Risk Based Approach (RBA): A risk-based approach means that countries, state authorities, competent authorities, as well as the private sector identify, assess, and understand the money laundering and terrorist financing risk to which they are exposed, and take the appropriate mitigation measures in accordance with the level of risk.